cfbender/constructor-word-guess/README.md

-# constructor-word-guess
+# Hard Mode Hangman CLI
-A CLI hangman built with Node.js
+A CLI hangman built with Node.js, with some hard words to guess.